squidsoup/kiwipycon-2016-youngcoders/students.md

 2. Click *Run > Run Module* in IDLE to run this program.
 Once again, save your file if prompted.

+Look in the Python Shell window, and you should see your question.
+Type your name and hit enter.
 You should see yourself greeted in the Minecraft window.

 Well done, you've completed the first exercise!
 Ask a Young Coders helper to review your code and get a stamp!